hongjinn/myproject-django-gunicorn-nginx/README.md

 # Website from scratch

+Prerequisites

+* Instructions assume you know how to use SSH keys and GitHub
+* If you want a more detailed guide to create a site from scratch then use this repository https://github.com/hongjinn/myproject

 Create and deploy a Django website with a pretty domain name and https.

 * Django (Python framework)